Who are we?

 Do I need to be a member to go on a task?

 There is no requirement to become a member to come on OCV tasks.
 Anyone is welcome to come along.
-That said, joining OCV for a small £5 a year does provide a range of added benefits.
-See this link for information about these benefits, or how to join.
-You can also contact our membership secretary at .
+That said, joining OCV for a small £10 a year does provide a range of added benefits - see the membership page for more information.
+If you do wish to join, fill in a form when out on task or download one from here.
+You can also contact our membership secretary at membership@ocv.org.uk

 Do I need to let anyone know in advance that I want to go on task?

-No, just turn up at one of the pick-up points (opposite Tesco on Cowley Road at 9:20am or from outside The Lamb and Flag on St. Giles at 9:30am).
+No, just turn up at one of the pick-up points (outside The Lamb and Flag on St. Giles at 9:20am or opposite Tesco on Cowley Road at 9:30).
 We take a minibus of volunteers to the site each week.
-Although changes in the planned work are very rare, if you're going straight to the site it's normally a good idea to contact someone from OCV first just in case.
-If you sign up to our mailing list you will receive more detailed information about each conservation project in our weekly email.
+It's a very good idea to subscribe to the mailing list (and it absolutely doesn't commit you to anything).
+You'll receive a weekly email containing more detailed information about each conservation project.
+If you are coming in a group of five or more, please see below.

 What should I bring with me?